AndreasAnderssonProjekt/ChalmersCourseProjects/Hearthstone/Mantid/README.md

 can be obtained multiple times.
 Let us call effects that may only trigger once "special effects".

 To solve the problem we use a dynamic programming approach.
 We start by introducing the function M(t,n), the probability that we trigger n special effects given a total of t buffs.
-The main idea is that M(t,n) only depends on the state of the previous event.
+The main idea is that M(t,n) only depends on the state of the previous events.
 A total of n special effects after t buffs can only be achieved if either n-1 or n special effects have been achieved after t-1 buffs.
 More precisely we have that
 * $M(t,n) = M(t-1,n) \cdot$ prob(the t-th buff is stats given n special effects) + $M(t-1,n-1) \cdot$ prob(the t-th buff is a special effect given n special effects) for $t \geq 1$ and $1 \leq n \leq N$,